 Machine learning, signal processing, computational neuroscience, natural language processing, cybersecurity

-Catia Silva is a Lecturer in the Department of Electrical and Computer Engineering at the University of Florida.
-Dr. Silva earned her Ph.D. and M.S. in Electrical and Computer Engineering from the University of Florida in 2018 and 2016, respectively, a M.S. in Biomedical Engineering from the University of Porto in 2012, and her B.S. in Applied Mathematics from the University of Porto in 2010.
-Dr. Silva’s research interests include machine learning, signal processing, natural language processing, cybersecurity and computational neuroscience
+Catia Silva is an Instructional Assistant Professor in the Department of Electrical and Computer Engineering at the University of Florida.
+Dr. Silva earned her Ph.D. and M.S. in Electrical and Computer Engineering from the University of Florida in 2018 and 2016, respectively, a M.S. in Biomedical Engineering from the University of Porto in 2012, and a B.S. in Applied Mathematics from the University of Porto in 2010.
+Dr. Silva’s research interests include machine learning, signal processing, natural language processing, cybersecurity, and computational neuroscience

 Master Legal Skill Professor